oscaram007/elrayo3.0/README.md

 ## 🕹️ What Is This Game?

-Think of the little dinosaur game that pops up when your internet goes out — except the dinosaur is a **Mexican wrestler in a flashy costume**, and instead of cacti, you're dodging **mummies, vampires, werewolves, wizards, and Frankenstein**... who are also wrestlers. 🧟‍♂️🧙‍♂️🐺
+Think of the little dinosaur game that pops up when your internet goes out.
+Now, instead of the little pixelated dinosaur... it's a **Mexican wrestler in a flashy costume**...
+And instead of cacti, you're dodging **mummies, vampires, werewolves, wizards, and Frankenstein**... who are also wrestlers. 🧟‍♂️🧙‍♂️🐺

-You tap **Space** (or tap the screen on mobile) to jump over enemies.
+You tap the **Space** bar to jump over enemies.
 The longer you survive, the faster everything moves.
 Collect power-ups, smash rivals, and chase a high score!

 ---